 Yes.
 To change your major, you must complete a change of major form.
-This can be found under Academic Advising on the website.
+You can pick up a form in the Advisement Center, located in the north end of the Learning Resources Center.
 Can I add or drop a class during the semester?
 Yes.
 You need to visit with your advisor and the instructor of the course.
 Be attentive of deadlines.
 Adding and dropping classes during the semester may affect your financial aid.
 How do I determine my GPA?

 The grade point average is determined by dividing the total number of grade points earned by the total number of credit hours in which grade points are recorded (see college catalog and student handbook).
 What do I do if I have a serious or extended illness or family emergency, which keeps me away from class?
 Contact the Office of Student Services and they will notify instructors when students are ill, hospitalized, or have a family emergency.
 Student Services is located in the north end of the Learning Resources Center or call 792-9282.
 Can I lose my financial aid?

 Yes.
 Refer to the Satisfactory Academic Progress policy in the college catalog and student handbook.
 Where do I find my graduation requirements?
 You may find the graduation requirements for your major through consultation with your advisor as well as through the college catalog.
 Are there some courses that will not count towards graduation?
 Yes.
 Consult with your advisor.